Email: email@example.com SMS: +1 (650) 332-4607

 The maximum size of a text is 140 bytes.
 If you use non-GSM characters (eg. unicode) your message may be limited to 70 characters, because unicode characters are 2 bytes each.

-If you're running into this problem and you don't think your message is unicode encoded, closely inspect your message for sneaky unicode characters such as unicode whitespace, apostrophes, and quotation marks.
+If you're using more SMS quota than you expected and you don't think your message is unicode encoded, closely inspect your message for sneaky unicode characters such as unicode whitespace, apostrophes, and quotation marks.

 Yes, we can't retroactively refund texts that aren't successfully delivered.
 There are many explanations for a text not being delivered, but the most common explanation is that it's a bad number.
 Please make sure you know who you're texting!